AbelMSG89/json-synchronized/docs/translation-services.md

 ## Overview

-This guide provides step-by-step instructions for setting up translation services with JSON Synchronizer.
+This guide provides step-by-step instructions for setting up translation services with JSON Synchronized.
 Each service has different requirements and pricing models.

 ## Google Cloud Translation API